 - What is the child’s custody status?

-- Who does the Child typically stay with?
-(Mother, Father, Grandparents, aunts, uncles, etc.)
+- With whom does the child typically stay (mother, father, grandparents, aunts, uncles, etc.)?

-- Who generally watches over the child during the time when the child was last seen?
+- Who generally cares for/watches the child during the time when the child was last seen?

-- Does the child have any special needs or language abilities?
+- Does the child have any special needs (cognitive/behavioral and/or medical)?

-- Who does the child know that lives in the area or nearby where they may have gone looking?
+- Who does the child know that lives in the area or nearby, where they may have gone seeking them or to visit (obtain names, addresses and/or phone numbers known)?

-- How far do you believe the child would be able to travel by foot since last they were seen?
+- How far do you believe the child would be have able to travel by foot since last were seen?

 7. Make and document an initial assessment, based on the available information, of the type of incident.